masters-info-nantes/snake/README.md

 **TODO files are now respectively in *platform* and *plugins* directories.**

-## Usage
+## Repository organization
-See the user manual (in french) located in the manual sub-directory
+* manuel - Platform guide (in french)
+* report - Report on the snake game (in french)
+* platform - Source code of the platform
+* plugins - Source code of plugins

 ## Run it
 The first thing to do is to install the framework in your maven repositories.